Early Life and Education of Elizabeth II: A Complete Timeline

 2012: Diamond Jubilee

-March 2013: Gastroenteritis and Commonwealth Charter
+March 2013: Hospital Stay and Charter of the Commonwealth

 April 2018: Succession as Head of the Commonwealth

-On April 20, 2018, Commonwealth heads of government announced that Charles would succeed Elizabeth II as Head of the Commonwealth, which she stated as her 'sincere wish'.
+On April 20, 2018, Commonwealth heads of government announced that Charles would succeed Elizabeth II as Head of the Commonwealth, which she stated as her "sincere wish".

 May 2018: Cataract Surgery